tmscarla/spotify-recsys-challenge/README.md

 ## Metrics
 Submissions are evaluated using three different metrics and final rankings will be computed by using the **[Borda Count](https://en.wikipedia.org/wiki/Borda_count)** election strategy.
+ The three metrics are:
+    * R-Precision
+    * Normalized discounted cumulative gain
+    * Recommended Songs clicks
+ You can find a more detailed explanation of the metrics on the **[rules page](https://recsys-challenge.spotify.com/rules)** of the challenge.

 # Preprocessing